FINALLY! Someone in the scientific community has been brave enough to suggest what I have always believed – we are alone in the universe.

 Many people sincerely believe in the existence of extraterrestrials, and the news is filled with claims of alien craft sightings and abductions which serve to keep the speculative fires burning.
 Why?
 One reason may be the desperation to believe someone/something will come and rescue this planet from its own foolish inhabitants, bringing peace, prosperity, and a reversal of the damage we have inflicted on the earth.

 Personally, I believe they are looking in the wrong place for such deliverance.
-I hate to break it to you but if such life existed, and was intelligent and powerful enough to travel from planet X for a visit, they would more likely see us as a pestilence to be removed or a food source.
-So, do you REALLY want them to find us??
+I hate to break it to you but if such life existed, and was intelligent and powerful enough to travel from planet X to earth for a visit, they would more likely see us as a pestilence to be removed or a food source.
+Do you REALLY want them to find us??

-So, whether or not they exist, why are aliens so often found in popular literature today?
+So, whether they exist or not, why are aliens so often found in popular literature today?
 Because the mere possibility of alien life makes for great stories!

 Strange beings from outer space add drama, excitement, interesting allies or enemies, and that Ohhh/Ewww factor, adding spice and fueling our imaginations.
 Good aliens often shame us for our reckless behavior while evil ones make us look good in comparison or give us someone to conquer.
 Any way you slice it, intelligent life forms from outer space provide a vast array of creative possibilities for interesting fiction.
 This is why I enjoy writing about them in my own books, not because I believe they actually exist.